ivangfr/springboot-testing-mysql/README.md

 - Go to the terminal where `user-service` is running and press `Ctrl+C`

-- In a terminal and inside `springboot-testing-mysql` root folder, run to command below to stop and remove docker-compose `mysql` container and network
+- In a terminal and inside `springboot-testing-mysql` root folder, run to command below to stop and remove docker compose `mysql` container and network
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Running Unit and Integration Tests